aBluePawn/androdInventoryApp/README.md

 # androdInventoryApp
- an sample of a inventory app for an online book store, for Android devices
+ a sample of a inventory app for an online book store, for Android devices